COSRX BHA Blackhead Power Liquid Review: Paula’s BHA Sucks Balls

 Moreover, there’s one study that found 4% betaine salicylate was just as effective as 2% salicylic acid after 10 days, without the drying or irritating effects that salicylic acid had.

-You can essentially think of it as a more gentle and moisturizing salicylic acid.
+You can essentially think of betaine salicylate as a more gentle and moisturizing salicylic acid.
 Or as the researchers put it themselves,

 “This new product becomes ideal for leave-on and rinse off compositions that require mild exfoliation and antimicrobial properties blended with substantial moisturizing and anti-irritation claims.”
 (1)

 When trying to prevent and treat breakouts is very important that we limit irritation whenever possible.
 That’s something I discuss in my how to treat acne article.
 Irritated skin is less resilient and capable of fighting off pathogens and infections, which could further irritate breakouts.
 Therefore, it doesn’t help that salicylic acid is often irritating on the skin.

 Personally, I was never able to use the Paula’s Choice 2% BHA because it was simply too drying.
 I would try to introduce it into my skincare routine time and time again, only to my disappointment and newly found irritated skin.

 After doing some research I decided to switch to the COSRX BHA because everyone and their mom was raving about it and how gentle it was.
 Here’s the difference it made in about 45 days.

-The photo on the left was what the Paula’s Choice BHA did to my forehead after trying to use it 4 times weekly.
+The photo on the left was what the Paula’s Choice Extra Strength BHA did to my forehead after trying to use it 4 times weekly for about a month.
 In other words, it completely nuke my moisture barrier and acid mantle (and aggravated my malassezia / fungal sensitivities)!
 Just looking at the photo makes me cringe.
 If you didn’t know what over-exfoliated skin looks like…. well, now you do.